 (2) Waives any late fee, processing fee, or any other fee accrued during the pendency of the public health emergency; and

-(3) Does not report to a credit bureau any delinquency or other derogatory information that occurs as a result of the deferral.
+(3) Does not report to a credit reporting agency as delinquent the amounts subject to the deferral.

 (b) The mortgage lender shall establish application criteria and procedures for borrowers to apply for the deferment program.
 An application or summary of procedures shall be made available online or by telephone.